Shenshah12/Framework-for-Segmentation-Classification-of-Histopathological-Images/README.md

 A U-Net architecture is employed for pixel-level segmentation of histopathological images.
 Its encoder–decoder structure with skip connections enables precise localization of tissue regions while preserving spatial details.

 ### 3. Image Classification (CNN)
 A custom convolutional neural network is used for classification.
-The model learns hierarchical feature representations from the segmented outputs and corresponding ground-truth masks to improve classification accuracy.
+The model learns hierarchical feature representations from the original ground-truth masks to improve classification accuracy.

 ### 4. Evaluation
 The framework is evaluated using standard performance metrics, including accuracy and confusion matrix analysis.
 These metrics are used to assess both segmentation quality and classification effectiveness.